 Wrynose Pass, turned into Hardknott Pass which was even more beautiful.
 Earlier in the day I had feared that the weather might ruin our trip, however, it turned out to be perfect.
 Yes, it was rainy and absolutely freezing, but on the plus side, there were very few other cars on the road, so we could pretty much stop where we wanted and for as long as we wanted.
-It also gave us the perfect excuse to take my rainbow umbrella out for a spin, well, when it wasn’t too windy.
+It also gave us the perfect excuse to take my beautiful rainbow umbrella (this thing can brighten up even the darkest days) out for a spin, well, when it wasn’t too windy.

 Newlands Pass & Newlands Valley

-The drive out of Buttermere back towards Keswick over the Newlands Pass was unexpected, with rainbow hills and waterfalls, it was pretty magical – kind of what I imagine Iceland to be like!
-We stopped by the Moss Force waterfall and I braved gale force winds to get the shot below, but had to get back in the car after I was literally blown over.
-I’m all for getting a good photo, but the wind was extreme and I didn’t fancy a Goonies-style water slide!
+We stopped by the Moss Force waterfall and I braved gale force winds to get the shot below but had to get back in the car after I was literally blown over.
+I’m all for getting a good photo, but the wind was extreme and I didn’t fancy a Goonies-style water slide down the mountain.